Navigation

 Promoting energy efficiency

-Continue to promote energy efficiency solutions for apartment buildings, public administrations and industrial customers.
+Continue to promote energy efficiency solutions for condominiums, public administrations and industrial customers.

 7, 13

-Continue with energy efficiency measures in public lighting, including replacement with LED light bulbs (59% by 2026).
+Continue with energy efficiency measures in public lighting, LED light bulbs 61% by 2027.
 7, 13

 Energy Transition and Renewables